Enables or disables the imp WiFi sub-system’s power-save mode

 Latency is impacted by use of IEEE PS mode.
 Typically the highest latency seen is a little over the DTIM (beacon interval), or around 100ms, but on congested networks — or with some APs that de-prioritize queued traffic — this can be several hundred milliseconds in addition to any transit latency seen in non-powersave mode.

-You should note that from impOS™ 38 power-save mode will be disabled every time Squirrel restarts or reloads, such as across a deep sleep and subsequent warm start.
+Power-save mode is disabled every time Squirrel restarts or reloads, such as across a deep sleep and subsequent warm start.
 For this reason, you may wish to ensure that your

 imp.setpowersave(true) call appears as early as possible in your device code.